 Mental health services in Devon are provided by the NHS in partnership with Devon County Council and Torbay Council with support from voluntary and independent organisations.
 A person concerned about their mental health will usually visit their GP who may refer them to a specialist mental health service.
-Specialist mental services in Devon are provided by Devon Partnership NHS Trust who also provide learning disability services across Devon.
+Specialist mental health services in Devon are provided by Devon Partnership NHS Trust who also provide learning disability services across Devon.
 Plymouth Teaching Primary Care Trust provide services in Plymouth.

 Devon Partnership NHS Trust serves a population of approximately 860,000 people and employs around 2,500 staff.
 It was established in 2001 and brought together the mental health and learning disability services previously provided by six separate organisations.
 It works in partnership with Devon County Council and Torbay Care Trust to provide an integrated health and social care service and delivers services in the following main areas: